truongsonghiep/journey-to-the-west/chapter-074.md

 fiendish kings inside the cave, I must get rid of these fiends before the door first."*
 How could he get rid of the fiends, you ask?
 Marvelous Great Sage!
 He thought some more to himself:
 *"Though those old demons have never met my face, they have already known the reputation of old Monkey.
 Let me rely on that reputation, then, and exploit its power; let me give some big talk to frighten them a bit, and see whether those creatures of Middle Land indeed have sufficient affinity to be rewarded by us taking the scriptures back to them.
 If they do, a few bravado sentences of mine will frighten the fiends enough to scatter them.
-If those creatures, however, do not have sufficient affinity so that we cannot acquire the true scriptures, then Even if I preach till the lotus flowers appear,
-I shall not dispel the spirits before the cave."*
+If those creatures, however, do not have sufficient affinity so that we cannot acquire the true scriptures, then Even if I preach till the lotus flowers appear, I shall not dispel the spirits before the cave."*

 His mind thus questioning his mouth, and his mouth thus questioning the mind, he beat his rattle and shook his bell as he marched up to the entrance of the Lion-Camel Cave.
 He was immediately met by the little fiends of the forward camp who said, *"Little Wind Cutter, have you returned?"* Instead of answering them, Pilgrim lowered his head and walked on.

 At the second-level camp, he was stopped again by some more little fiends who said, *"Little Wind Cutter, have you returned?"*

 *"I have,"* replied Pilgrim. *"When you went on patrol this morning,"* said the fiends, *"did you run into Pilgrim Sun?"*

-*"I have,"* replied Pilgrim, *"he's polishing his pole at the moment."*
+*"I have,"* replied Pilgrim, *"he's polishing his pole at the moment."* A little frightened, those little fiends said, *"What does he look like?
+What sort of a pole is he polishing?"*

-A little frightened, those little fiends said, *"What does he look like?
-What sort of a pole is he polishing?"* Pilgrim said, *"He was squatting there by the side of a brook, and he still seemed like a trailblazing deity.
+Pilgrim said, *"He was squatting there by the side of a brook, and he still seemed like a trailblazing deity.
 If he stood up, he would have to be over a hundred feet tall!
 He had in his hands an iron rod that resembled a huge pole, so thick it was that it had to have the thickness of a rice bowl.
 As he sprinkled some water on the stone ledge, he rubbed his rod on it while he mumbled to himself, „O dear pole!
 I haven't taken you out for awhile to show your magic powers.
 Now that you have been taken out, may you beat to death for me all those monster-spirits, even if there are one hundred thousand of them!
-Then let me slay also those three arch-demons and offer them as sacrifices to you!‟ Once he has polished his rod so that it shines, he will no doubt slaughter first those ten thousand of you before the door."* When those little fiends heard these words, every one of their hearts quivered and their galls shook, as their souls melted and their spirits dispersed. *"Think on this, all of you,"* said Pilgrim again.
+Then let me slay also those three arch-demons and offer them as sacrifices to you!‟ Once he has polished his rod so that it shines, he will no doubt slaughter first those ten thousand of you before the door."*

-*"The flesh of that Tang Monk doesn't amount to many pounds, you know, and I doubt 980
+When those little fiends heard these words, every one of their hearts quivered and their galls shook, as their souls melted and their spirits dispersed. *"Think on this, all of you,"* said Pilgrim again. *"The flesh of that Tang Monk doesn't amount to many pounds, you know, and I doubt if we'll ever get to receive our portions even if he were divided up.
-980
-if we'll ever get to receive our portions even if he were divided up.
 Why should we withstand that pole for them?
 Why don't we ourselves just scatter?"*

 *"You are right,"* said the various fiends. *"Let's look after our own lives and leave."*

 All of these fiends, you see, were no more than wolves, tigers, leopards, and the like.
 With a roar, all these beasts and fowl simply dispersed in every direction.
 And so, those few subversive sentences of the Great Sage Sun worked like the songs of Chu when they scattered some eight thousand troops.

 Secretly delighted, Pilgrim said to himself, *"Marvelous!
 Those old fiends are good as dead!
 If words will make them run, how would they dare meet me face to face?
-When I get inside, however, I‟d better repeat what I said.
-For if I miss saying something, a couple of those little fiends who have run inside just now may reveal my secret."* Look at him!
+When I get inside, however, I'd better repeat what I said.
+For if I miss saying something, a couple of those little fiends who have run inside just now may reveal my secret."*

-He was set to approach the ancient cave;
-With boldness he walked deep inside the door.
+Look at him!
+He was set to approach the ancient cave; With boldness he walked deep inside the door.

 We do not know whether good or evil would befall him when he saw the old demons; let's listen to the explanation in the next chapter.